-When we comment on cost effectiveness, this isn’t just in reference to the cost or price of purchasing the best manual treadmill but also in relation to the money saved from it not being mains powered.
+When we comment on cost-effectiveness, this isn’t just in reference to the cost or price of purchasing the best affordable manual treadmills but also in relation to the money saved from it not being mains powered.

 That being said, while cheaper, we still advise researching different manual treadmill models to ensure you purchase the best for your individual needs.
 Treadmill quality shouldn’t ever be compromised on, and so if a manual treadmill is more expensive than another, this doesn’t mean it should be discounted.

-The beauty of manual treadmill space saving capabilities have been dominant throughout this article, and for good reason — these treadmills are typically smaller than a motorized treadmill or electric treadmills and enable home use.
+The beauty of manual treadmill space-saving capabilities has been dominant throughout this article, and for good reason — these treadmills are typically smaller than a motorized treadmill or electric treadmills and enable home use.

 Of course, this can be a problem for those who take longer strides and need a bigger treadmill belt to run upon.
 However, as a general rule, manual treadmills prove successful for both walkers and runners alike.

 In addition to being space-saving when in use, there’s the added benefit of many of these manual treadmills being foldable, and so you can store a manual or magnetic treadmill out of view and move somewhere else when you’re not using it.
 Granted, motorized treadmills offer this too, but they tend to be bulkier in size due to the features they include.

 What Are the Disadvantages of Manual Treadmills?